Condensed overview of Cancer

 A third line of defense is your immune system.

-For example, Natural Killer cells can detect abnormal
+For example, T-cells or Natural Killer cells can detect abnormal

 In normal tissues, the rates of new cell growth and old cell death are kept in balance.

 In cancer, this balance is disrupted.
 This disruption can result from uncontrolled cell growth or loss of a cell's ability to undergo "apoptosis."

 Apoptosis, or "cell suicide," is the mechanism by which old or damaged cells normally self-destruct."